ef3d0c3e/fractol/README.md

     - Each pixel is recomputed using `(2 * floor(weight) + 1) ^ 2` samples.\
         *(The original pixel is subdivided into a grid with 1 cell for each sample)*
     - They are then blended into the final pixel value using gaussian sampling.\
+        *This upsampling method can save a lot of resources, as most smooth pixel regions would have\
+        stayed the same if they had been oversampled.
+Oversampling only the noisy regions uses\
+        less resources than supersampling.
+While still providing good quality images.\
+        However, expect very noisy images to result in global oversampling of the entire image (long).* \
         See [gallery](#gallery-upsampling) for examples of upsampling.

 # Parameters